 A: The amount of assistance requested is taken off your total before you check out.
 You only pay the amount you have specified you are able to, up front or in two payments.

 Q: What if I can’t pay 50% of the fee?

 A: You can still join!
-Give a brief description of your circumstances in the online financial assistance request form and someone will review your request and will contact you if more information is needed.
+Give a brief description of your circumstances in the online financial assistance request form and complete your registration.
+Someone will contact you if more information is needed.

 Q: Are units allowed to charge or collect unit dues?